mithubindia/vmenu/README.md

 ```bash
 menu
 ```
-Then, follow the on-screen options to manage your Virtuliservmenu server efficiently.
+Then, follow the on-screen options to manage your Virtuliser server efficiently.

 ---

 ## 📌 System Requirements
 🖥 **Compatible with:**
-- Virtuliservmenu VE 8.x**
+- Virtuliser VE 8.x**

 📦 **Dependencies:**
 - `bash`, `curl`, `wget`, `jq`, `whiptail`, `python3-venv` (These dependencies are installed automatically during setup.)